cdutboy928/notes/ubuntu/ubuntu.md

  * image-%2d.png: Indicates how we want to name the extracted images.
 In this case, the names should start like image-01.png, image-02.png, image-03.png and so on.
 If you use %3d, then the name of images will start like image-001.png, image-002.png and so on.

 10. Cropping videos
-t is somewhat similar to change the resolution of the video file. let us say you want to a video with size 300×300.
+It is somewhat similar to change the resolution of the video file. let us say you want to a video with size 300×300.
 You could do that using command:
 		ffmpeg -i input.mp4 -croptop 100 -cropbottom 100 -cropleft 300 -cropright 300 output.mp4
 Please note that cropping videos will affect the quality.
 Do not do this unless it is necessary.
 11. Convert a specific portion of a video